Serving Guelph and Hillsburgh

 What is Community Shared Agriculture?

-CSA members pick up a selection of in-season fresh organic vegetables from our farm or from our drop-off location in downtown Guelph every week from mid June until mid November.
+CSA members pick up a selection of in-season fresh organic vegetables from our drop-off location near downtown Guelph every week for 22 weeks, from mid June until mid November.

 10 Great Reasons to Join a CSA